 This yearlong course is designed to expose students to a variety of literary themes and genres through the use of both classic and modern literature in order to provide them with a diverse learning experience.
-A wide range of topics and themes will be covered through genres including contemporary literature, world literature, film, graphic novel, theology and philosophy.
-The core themes of this class will include, but are not limited to ethical choices, the hero, self and society, identity, and the human response to conflict.
+A wide range of topics and themes will be covered through genres including contemporary literature, world literature, film, graphic novels, theology, and philosophy.
+The core themes of this class will include, but are not limited to, ethical choices, the hero, self and society, identity, and the human response to conflict.
 Reading, writing, and speaking activities that relate to the works and themes studied will foster student skill development and critical thinking.
 Students will work individually, in pairs, in small groups, and in teacher conferences to continue their development of reading, writing, and analytical skills and to increase their understanding and appreciation of a wide variety of literature.
+This course may be taken for Dual Enrollment credit.